C.J. Cron Player Props: Rockies vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 9.2 K/9, the 10th-best in the league.
+- The 8.9 strikeouts per nine innings compiled by the Phillies pitching staff ranks 14th in the league.

-- The Phillies' 5.10 team ERA ranks 23rd across all MLB pitching staffs.
+- The Phillies have the 23rd-ranked team ERA among all league pitching staffs (4.99).

-- The Phillies give up the 10th-fewest home runs in baseball (20 total, one per game).
+- Phillies pitchers combine to allow 21 total home runs at a rate of one per game (to rank 13th in baseball).

-- Nola (1-2 with a 5.91 ERA and 19 strikeouts in 21 1/3 innings pitched) gets the start for the Phillies, his fifth of the season.

 © 2023 Data Skrive.
 All rights reserved.